 Google Docs is a powerful tool for sharing documents, editing, and making comments.
 Google Classroom is an all-in-one teaching and learning platform that provides a central hub for resources, assignments, and grading.

-You also may want to consider purchasing virtual whiteboard software to illustrate and share concepts with your students.
+You also may want to consider purchasing virtual whiteboard software to illustrate and share concepts with your remote tutoring students.

-4. Join an online tutoring website: Starting your online tutoring business by creating an independent website can take significant time and effort.
-Instead, consider joining an existing tutoring platform.
+4. Join an online tutoring website: What’s one of the fastest ways to start tutoring online?
+Consider joining an existing tutoring platform.
 Often, it’s as simple as filling in your basic credentials, a bio, and tutoring preferences.
 Tutoring services such as Chegg, Preply, and Skooli will connect you to students and provide high-tech booking, scheduling, and payment options.

 It’s never easy to start a business, but tutoring is one of the least complicated.